Muchoki16/streetfood-website/README.md

 If you have any questions or suggestions about this project, feel free to reach out to the project owner:

-- Project Owner: david leteipa
+- Project Owner: Patrick Muchoki
-- Email:sailadaudi@gmail.com
+- Email:muchokipatrick827@gmail.com

 ## License